 We have received many letters asking whether University of the People is a multilevel marketing (MLM) company.
 The answer is no: UoPeople does not engage in multilevel marketing, because it uses much more sophisticated sales strategies than traditional MLM.

-In traditional MLM, every seller at every level earns a commission.
-Although the entire pyramid scheme is fundamentally a scam and most sellers ultimately end up losing money despite possible apparent earnings, one key point remains: each seller receives some form of payment.
-University of the People, on the other hand, doesn't pay its sellers anything, which is even worse than traditional MLM.
-Under the pretext of being a "non-profit" institution, it recruits "ambassadors" without paying them.
-Similarly, it hires unqualified "volunteer instructors'", paying them a ridiculously low amount under the table and without a proper employment contract.
-By doing this, this online university brings its costs down to zero while also squeezing even more out of well-intentioned people.
-In other words, those whom UoPeople calls "ambassadors" and tasks with recruiting new students are unwitting participants in a pyramid scheme who receive no earnings at all, not even an illusion of profit.
+Likewise, the organization hires unqualified "volunteer instructors'", paying them a ridiculously low amount without a proper employment contract.
+Therefore, the organization brings its costs down to zero while also squeezing even more out of well-intentioned people.
+In other words, those whom UoPeople calls "ambassadors" and tasks with recruiting new students are unwitting participants in a pyramid scheme who receive no earnings at all, except for the illusion of being able to receive $100.
 The justification is always the same: "We are a non-profit university fighting global poverty".
 However, the reality is very different: UoPeople does not fight poverty at all, and allows students in the developing world to remain in increasingly dire conditions.
 It is nothing more than an impressive money-making machine.